 Be Sent Out

-- What is God asking of you regarding your gifts, skills, and abilities?
+- What is God asking of you today with what you’ve prayed over?

 We welcome your feedback, as we want to offer these regularly at HCC.
 Please send your input to firstname.lastname@example.org.
 Thanks!

 Please join us for our Holy Thursday Prayer Service

 on April 6, at 6:30 p.m. in the Chapel